| read time 6 minute read | Topic Product Information Management

 Source

 The same can be said for jewelry items.
-Lifestyle shots of these items provide customers with a clear idea of how they would use (or wear) them in their daily lives, and how to properly style the items.
+Lifestyle shots of these items provide customers with a clear idea of how they would use (or wear) them in their daily lives as well as how to properly style the items.
 Biko is a great example to use as a reference.
 The brand uses both product-only and context-based images and showcases the product from different angles so you can get a full picture of it.

 Biko Jewelry Product Image